This page needs JavaScript activated to work.

 Read more

-In 2021, Inmo released his second Deutsche Grammophon album The Genetics of Strings.
-His debut album - Paganini: 24 Caprices - was recorded live as part of the Kumho Art Hall residency, and released under the same label in 2019.
+Inmo released his second Deutsche Grammophon album The Genetics of Strings in 2021.
+His debut album—24 Caprices by N. Paganini—was recorded live as part of the Kumho Art Hall residency and released under the same label in 2019.

 Performances